pakosiek/tic-tac-toe/README.md

-A fundamental implementation of the single-layer Perceptron algorithm built from scratch in Python.
+A fundamental implementation of the single-layer Perceptron algorithm built in Python.
 This project focuses on demonstrating the core mechanics of a neural network, including weight initialization, forward propagation, and the Perceptron Learning Rule, without relying on high-level libraries like Scikit-learn or TensorFlow.

-## 🚀 Key Features
+## Key Features

 * **From Scratch Implementation:** All core logic (learning rule, prediction) is implemented using fundamental NumPy operations.
 * **Linear Separability Tests:** Includes tests for classic logic gates (AND, NAND) to verify correct convergence.